 My family call this sauce imli (tamarind) chutney.
 The word chutney comes from the Hindi chaatni which describes a tangy condiment that makes you lick your lips at it’s flavour!
-Although the verb chaatna means to lick I think lipsmacking is the most appropriate translation in this case!
+Although the verb chaatna means to lick I think lipsmacking is a better translation..

 I refer to it as a ketchup or sauce because I’ve found that most people in the UK think of chutneys as condiments with chunks of fruit and vegetables in them rather than smooth sauces like this one.